Domain Transfer Agreement: Everything You Need to Know

 Acceptance, much like the offer, is fairly self-explanatory.
 In the Flippa scenario, as soon as a bid is placed, the bidder is accepting the seller's offer at the bid price.
 If you place your bid at the maximum price to avoid being outbid, your acceptance occurs every single time you come out as the highest bidder.
 When you accept an offer, you're accepting:

 - The item or items the seller has described and listed for sale

 - Additional items the seller has agreed to include

 If you need help with domain transfer agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.